Dean’s Graduate Student Advisory Council

 How often will the Council meet throughout the year?

-There will be two meetings in Autumn, Winter, and Spring.
+There will be one meeting every quarter in Autumn, Winter, and Spring.

 What type of commitment are students required to make?

 Students are expected to come to as many in-person meetings as their schedule will allow.
 The Council can determine if they wish to take on projects.